g-battaglia/kerykeion/readme.md

 ## Documentation

 Monst of the functions and the classes are self documented by the types and have docstrings.
+An auto-generated documentation is available in the docs folder.
-Soon available I'll try to write an extensive documentation.
+Sooner or later I'll try to write an extensive documentation.

 ## Installation